SamuelNaiwo/2tier_architecture_deployment_aws/README.md

     ![Alt text](local2ec2/23.%20Instance%20type%20amd%20key%20pair.png)

 4. Under network settings, select an existing security group.
 If you don't have one, you can create a security group.
+Make sure port 3000 is open and type should be Custom TCP.

     ![Alt text](local2ec2/24.%20Security%20group.png)